Steel9561/Crossroad-Titles/Crossroad-API/Crossroad-API/Readme.md

 # Crossroad - Backend

-Find your favorite titels using your favorite movies search engine - Crossroad!
+Find your favorite titles using your favorite movies search engine - Crossroad!

 This is the backend portion of the project.
 This WebApi project interacts with the SQL Server database for titles that was provided.